 Stronger muscles, longer life.
 That’s the conclusion of a large, ongoing body of research, including one study in the American Journal of Medicine showing muscle mass is an indicator of longevity and health in older adults.

-According to a Lancet study, grip strength—an established marker for total-body muscle strength—predicts the likelihood of cardiovascular death even more accurately than blood pressure does.
+According to a study in The Lancet, grip strength—an established marker for total-body muscle strength—predicts the likelihood of cardiovascular death even more accurately than blood pressure does.

 “Muscle mass is a strong predictor of one’s ability to combat disease and even survive cancer treatments,” says Arny A. Ferrando, Ph.D., professor of geriatrics at the University of Arkansas for Medical Sciences Institute on Aging.

 To maintain the muscle you need, aim to do strengthening exercises at least two days a week.
 You can do bodyweight exercises or use resistance bands, dumbbells, or gym machines.
 Get started with our beginner’s guide to strength training.